totaljs/jComponent/readme.md

 <element data-component-import="" />
 <!--
     Must contain a valid URL address and the element must contatin data-component="" attribute.
 This attribute download HTML or JS content and evaluates its.
-E.g. jComponent downloads the content only one but the content can be used in many components.
+E.g. jComponent downloads the content !!! only onetime !!! but the content can be used in many components.

     E.g.: